Diversity, Equity and Inclusion at FleishmanHillard UK

 - When we face challenges and differences, we work through and fix them together and directly, getting behind the agreed course of action

-We celebrate every individual within our community; striving to appreciate and understand what it’s like to walk in the shoes of people with different life experiences
+We celebrate every individual within our community; striving to appreciate what it’s like to walk in the shoes of people with different life experiences

-- We recognise that our colleagues are people too and we treat each other with kindness and the utmost respect
+- We recognise that our colleagues are human beings first and foremost, and we treat each other with kindness and the utmost respect

 - We value the expertise and skillset of every person in our business